India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

 Rohu, which is a great source of Omega 3 fatty acids is highly demanded in Bengali and North Indian households, and for a reason!

-This member of the carp family has a soft texture and mild flavor and pairs well with tomato curries, mustard gravies, or home-style fish fries.
+This lean protein-rich fish, a member of the carp family, has a soft texture and mild flavor and pairs well with tomato curries, mustard gravies, or home-style fish fries.

 In addition, it is versatile and affordable, making it widely consumed by people in the country.